hosam1696/WebDev-journey/ts/oop.md

 in *OOP* we can say that a calss can extends another class and implement one or more interfaces

 In	object-oriented	languages,	the	term	interface	is	often	used	to	define	an	abstract	type that	contains	no	data	or	code,	but	defines	behaviors	as	method	signatures.

+---

+### The	dependency	inversion	principle

+**The	dependency	inversion	(DI)**	principle	states,	Depend	upon	abstractions.
+Do	not	depend upon	concretions.
+In	the	previous	section,	we	implemented	FavouritesController	and	we were	able	to	replace	an	implementation	of	PersistanceServiceInterface	with	another without	having	to	perform	any	additional	change	to	FavouritesController.
+This	was	possible because	we	followed	the	DI	principle,	as	FavouritesController	has	a	dependency	upon PersistanceServiceInterface	(abstractions)	rather	than	LocalStoragePersitanceService	or CookiePersitanceService	(concretions).

+### Modules

+* `RequireJS:`	RequireJS	uses	a	syntax	known	as	asynchronous	module	definition	(AMD)
+* `Browserify:`	Browserify	uses	a	syntax	known	as	CommonJS.
+* `SystemJS:`	SystemJS	is	a	universal	module	loader,	which	means	that	it	supports	all	the available	module	syntaxes	(ES6,	CommonJS,	AMD,	and	UMD).